 - Filter by Theme: Narrow down the analysis to specific topics or domains by filtering by question theme.

-- Waterfall Chart: Visualize the reclassification flow, showing how assessments from Judge 1 are categorized by Judge 2.
+- Sankey Chart: Visualize the reclassification flow, showing how assessments from Judge 1 are categorized by Judge 2.

 - Transition Matrix (Heatmap): Get a clear, at-a-glance overview of agreement and disagreement between the two selected judges.